 The dual listing of our ordinary shares and the ADSs may adversely affect the liquidity and value of the ADSs.

-Following this global offering and after the ADSs begin trading on the Nasdaq Global Market, our ordinary shares will continue to be listed on Euronext Paris.
+Our ordinary shares are listed on Euronext Paris.
 Trading of the ADSs or ordinary shares in these markets will take place in different currencies (U.S. dollars on Nasdaq and euros on Euronext Paris), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and France).
 The trading prices of our ordinary shares on these two markets may differ due to these and other factors.
 Any decrease in the price of our ordinary shares on Euronext Paris could cause a decrease in the trading price of the ADSs on Nasdaq.
 Investors could seek to sell or buy our ordinary shares to take advantage of any price differences between the markets through a practice referred to as arbitrage.
 Any arbitrage activity could create unexpected volatility in both our share prices on one exchange, and the ordinary shares available for trading on the other exchange.
 In addition, holders of ADSs will not be immediately able to surrender their ADSs and withdraw the underlying ordinary shares for trading on the other market without effecting necessary procedures with the depositary.
 This could result in time delays and additional cost for holders of ADSs.
 We cannot predict the effect of this dual listing on the value of our ordinary shares and the ADSs.
 However, the dual listing of our ordinary shares and the ADSs may reduce the liquidity of these securities in one or both markets and may adversely affect the development of an active trading market for the ADSs in the United States.

 Our by-laws and French corporate law contain provisions that may delay or discourage a takeover attempt.
 Provisions contained in our by-laws and French corporate law could make it more difficult for a third party to acquire us, even if doing so might be beneficial to our shareholders.
 In addition, provisions of our by-laws impose various procedural and other requirements, which could make it more difficult for shareholders to effect certain corporate actions.
 These provisions include the following: